 The Wattbike Atom smart bike provides a first-class indoor training experience thanks to its connectivity, adjustability, accuracy and realism.

 The Atom offers ANT+ and Bluetooth connectivity so is fully compatible with Zwift, with automatic resistance control as a result.
 Whether you’re climbing, descending, drafting or completing an interval session, you’ll get a road-like ride.

-The built-in power meter samples data 100 times a second with claimed accuracy of +/- two per cent and a power range of 0-2,000 watts, while the Atom is also able to replicate gradients of up to 25 per cent.
+The built-in power meter samples data 100 times a second with a claimed accuracy of +/- two per cent and a power range of 0-2,000 watts, while the Atom is also able to replicate gradients of up to 25 per cent.

 The Atom is a dedicated indoor training bike so, unlike a turbo trainer, there’s no need to attach your regular bike - it’s ready to ride whenever you want to hop into Watopia.
 The position is also fully adjustable, so multiple riders in the same household can benefit.

-5 tips to make you a better Zwift racer
+Five tips to make you a better Zwift racer

 eRacing is hard – no question – but the following tips will help you gain an edge over your competitors, writes Aaron Borrill